 Average mortgage debt among Credit Karma members by generation

-In a continuing trend from last year, Millennials and Generation Z led the way in increases in average mortgage debt:
+In a continuing trend from last year, millennials and Gen Z led the way in average mortgage debt gains year over year.

 Average mortgage debt among Credit Karma members by credit score band

-Average mortgage debt decreased the most among members in the higher credit score bands.
+Average mortgage debt increased the most year over year among members in the lowest credit score band.

 Average student loan debt